Prometheus-X-association/edge-translators/docs/design-document.md

 In the data world, like in the spoken language world, translation require 2 abilities :

-* 1/ Ability to understand the “content” (or values) in the data.
+* 1. Ability to understand the “content” (or values) in the data.
 In language it’s called vocabulary, we call it **Terminology**.
-* 2/ Ability to understand the “structure” (or data-model).
+* 2. Ability to understand the “structure” (or data-model).
 In language it’s called grammar, we call it **Ontology**.
+The mixture of these 2 abilities is called **Onto-Terminology**, as the capacity to translate the structure (ontology) and the content (terminology) of a data input.

 To explain the spirit of this Building Block we will divide it into 3 sections :

-* **Onto-Terminology Translators: ** computer services that translate the structure & the content of a data input to another format.
+* **Onto-Terminology Translators:** computer services that translate the structure & the content of a data input to another format output.
 This is the digital twin of a human that translates a text from one language to another.
-* **AI Assisted:** full translation of data is a tough thing, and even if AI can make good automatic results, humans will always be here to control and fix some things.
-We will develop a concept of “Semantic Suggestions” to help communication between humans and translators.
+* **AI Assisted:** ull translation of data is a tough task, and even if AI can deliver good automatic results, humans will always be here to control and fix if necessary.
+We will develop a concept of “Semantic Suggestions” to help communication between humans and translators pass smoothly.
-* **On Institutional Edge:** our long term vision is that Translators should be installable to any institutional edge infrastructure to ensure full compliance and possibility.
+* **On Institutional Edge:** ur long term vision is that Translators should be installable to any institutional edge infrastructure to ensure full compliance and availability.

 As a central part of the “common language”, the Ontology Editor will provide a community sourced and updated pivotal onto-terminology for all partners of the project.

 ## Technical usage scenarios & Features

-The Edge Translator is the core component for the process of translating input data format and value to a standard output one.
+The Edge Translator is the core component for the process of translating input data format and value to a standard output.
 This component will work in conjunction with others in order to provide best translations.
 These side-car components are the following 4 :

 * **The Ontology Editor** helps the community to define and share a common data-model for data exchanges.
 It helps any actor with documentation and API to understand and manipulate the RDFS data-model.
+This editor will grant online access to the Pivotal Ontology.
-* **The Frameworks Repository** contains not only all the common frameworks of the community but also the specifics ones.
+* **The Frameworks Repository** contains not only all the common frameworks of the community but also some specific ones.
 It provides access to the technical definition of the used terms (Job, Skill,...) to anyone.
-* **The Onto-Terminology Mapping UI** is an application that allows data-provider to validate the mapping suggestions done by the AI or to create new ones.
+* **The Onto-Terminology Mapping UI** is an application that allows data-providers to initiate the mapping of their data.
-* **The Past Mappings validation UI** is an application that allows to view and validate the mappings done by the AI and then provide feedback for continuous training and improvement of the AI.
+* **The Past Matching Validation UI** is an application that allows to view and validate the matchings done by the AI and then provide feedback for continuous training and improvement of the AI.

-With the environment of PTX, the Edge Translator environment can be schematised as:
+Within the PTX environment the Edge Translator can be schematised as:

 ![alt_text](images/image1.png "image_tooltip")